Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     . config/shared-cfg.sh
     ~~~

 - Run the script to create the shared resource group and set up resources within it.
+See [the certificate-expiry alerts](operations.md#certificate-expiry-alerts) for what that identity is ultimately for.

     ~~~bash
     bash scripts/shareddeploy.sh
     ~~~

-- Once traffic is flowing through Front Door (which only happens after the first deployment is up), set up the alerts. *Until some traffic has been logged by Front Door, this script will fail with cryptic errors.*
+- Once traffic is flowing through Front Door (which only happens after the first deployment is up), set up the alerts. *Until some traffic has been logged by Front Door, this script will fail with cryptic errors, but can safely be deferred until later, at the cost of no alerts being configured.*

     ~~~bash
     bash scripts/sharedalerts.sh